- Polishing Wheel - Aluminum Polishing - Aluminum Wheel Polishing Kit

-You can make as-cast and factory-machine-polished wheels look like new!
+Aluminun wheel polishing can make cast factory-machine-polished wheels look like new!
 You'll even be able to get a custom look by painting or powder-coating accent areas prior to a final protectant coating.
-Using Eastwood's Wheel Smoothing Kit and Wheel Buffing Kit, we were able to take an old BMW 325i "bottle cap" wheel from dull to better than new condition.
-This works with just about any wheel you can choose.
+Using Eastwood's Wheel Smoothing and Buffing Kit, we were able to take an old BMW 325i "bottle cap" wheel from dull to better than new condition.
+This works with just about any aluminum wheel you choose to polish and buff.

 Before starting the stripping process or buffing, be sure to read and adhere to Eastwood's Safety Precautions found in the instruction booklet included with the product; paint strippers are toxic.
 Also, buffing wheels operate at over 2000 rpm, and could potentially throw off bits of cloth and compound.